Matheaso/BlenderUnity_Exporter2/README.md

 - Component-Based data
   - Get data based of what validation rule need not all at once
   - Add new components without reworking whole tool
+- Validation Rules Domains
+  - different type of asset in export package is validated differently
+- Adapter Interfaces
 - Easy configuration of new Asset Types and validation rules
 - Modular validation system
 - UI separated from logic